Historical Timeline of Karmanos Cancer Institute

 1998

-• The National Breast Cancer Prevention Trial releases news that the drug, Tamoxifen, can reduce the incidence of breast cancer in healthy women at high-risk for the disease by 50%.
-The drug was created with the MCF-7 breast cancer cell line established by the Institute in 1973.
+• The National Breast Cancer Prevention Trial announced that the drug Tamoxifen can decrease the occurrence of breast cancer in healthy women at high risk for the disease by 50 percent.
+This drug was developed using the MCF-7 breast cancer cell line, which was established by the Institute in 1973.

 1999

-• The Hudson-Webber Cancer Research Center opens.
-With 80,000 square feet, the facility serves as the “translational” research facility, bridging the gaps between ideas in the lab and applications in the clinic.
+• The Hudson-Webber Cancer Research Center opened.
+At 80,000 square feet, the facility serves as the “translational” research facility, bridging the gaps between ideas in the lab and applications in the clinic.
 It also houses work on emerging technologies for novel methods of cancer detection and treatment.

-• Dr. Wei Zen Wei developed HER-2 DNA breast cancer vaccine
+• Wei Zen Wei, Ph.D. developed HER-2 DNA breast cancer vaccine.

 2000

-• The Institute completes its $100 million capital and endowment campaign.
+• The Institute completed its $100 million capital and endowment campaign.

 • Institute physicians present the plenary (lead) presentations at the two largest cancer meetings in the world.
 Dr. Omer Kucuk presents his findings on lycopene and its ability to reduce the size of prostate tumors at the annual meeting of the American Association for Cancer Research.
 Dr. William Peters presents his study on high dose therapy and stem cell transplant for the treatment of breast cancer at the annual meeting of the American Society of Clinical Oncologists.